iqbalbasyar/Intro-To-GAN/Blogpost.md

 In 2018, Zu[^CycleGAN] create a CycleGAN, A GAN that **Doesn't Generate Fake Images**.
 Instead, it transfer styles between images.

-Have you ever imagin a horse with zebra lines ?
+Have you ever imagine a horse with zebra lines ?
 ![](/res/zebra-horse.gif)

 Or, playing Fortnite with PUBG style?